Generic Name: econazole topical (ee CON a zole)

 Wash your hands before and after applying this medicine.
 Clean and dry the affected area.

 Apply only a thin layer of the medicine to the affected area.
 Spread the medicine onto the nearby skin about 1 inch on all sides of the affected areas.
+Avoid applying this medicine over large areas of skin.

 To treat athlete's foot: Apply the medicine to the affected areas and nearby skin once per day for 1 month.